Toto IV: Background

 After the success of their self-titled debut, Toto struggled to sustain success on their next two albums, Hydra and Turn Back.
 The band was under heavy pressure from Columbia Records to deliver a hit album with their next release or be at risk of being dropped from the label.

 The band went back to the formula that helped them succeed on their first album, having an album that touched on many different genres of music.
 They also utilized many outside musicians to help give the sound a more polished, fuller feel than they had on past albums.

 This was the final album with the original Toto lineup.
 David Hungate, who moved to Nashville during the recording of the album, left the band to spend more time with his family.
-Two years later, prior to beginning recording of their follow-up album, Bobby Kimball was fired by the band due to drug issues that were damaging his voice.
+Two years later, shortly after beginning recording of their follow-up album, Bobby Kimball was fired by the band due to drug issues that were damaging his voice.

 The band delayed touring after the release of the album to instead help in the production of Michael Jackson's Thriller album, as well as collaborating on Chicago's comeback album Chicago 16 that same year.

 Production

-The recording took many months during 1981 and 1982 and the band was allowed a much larger than average recording budget.
-At a time when most bands were using a single 24-track recorder Toto used as many as 3 separate 24-track recorders at the same time.
+Recording took place across several months in 1981 and 1982, and the band was allowed a much larger than average recording budget.
+At a time when most bands were using a single 24-track recorder, Toto used as many as three separate 24-track recorders simultaneously.

-The 24-track recorders were linked with a computerized SMPTE timecode system.
-One track of each machine contained the time code synchronization signal while the remaining 23 tracks of each machine were available to record sound.
-It should also be noted though that a significant number of these tracks were copied and mixed down from musical parts already recorded on another synchronized reel of tape.
-This was done to reduce the amount of wear on the first generation tapes.
-It also helped to maintain high quality sound during the extensive overdubbing and mixing process.
+The multiple 24-track recorders were linked via a computerized SMPTE timecode system.
+One track of each machine contained the timecode synchronization signal, while 22 of the remaining 23 tracks of each reel were available for audio track recordings.
+(Typically, on analog 24-track recorders SMPTE was recorded on track 24, and the track next to it left blank to avoid any cross-talk or bleed over from the time code.)
+A significant number of tracks were copied and mixed down from those already recorded on another synchronized tape reel.
+This process lowered the amount of wear on the first generation tapes and helped maintain high quality sound during the extensive overdubbing and mixing process.